All Episodes

 And that's not an exaggeration.

-America will uh will will embalm itself uh in regulations.
+America will embalm itself in regulations.

-There is no need for an FCC, and that is why they need to move on and annex new areas of your life to interfere in.
+And that is why they need to move on and annex new areas of your life to interfere in.

 And the FCC is the issue here.

-The issue is not the internet.
+The issue is not the Internet.

-The internet works fine.
+The Internet works fine.

 The FCC doesn't work fine.

-So the internet shouldn't be the issue.
+So the Internet shouldn't be the issue.

 The FCC is the issue.